 Sure, struggling through tough times is a common theme in classic country music.
 But when a mother prostitutes her daughter to pay the bills?
 Well, let's just say many people weren't into that.
 At the time, it caused quite a lot of gossip, but the song is now considered one of Reba's most iconic releases.

 2. Conway Twitty, "You've Never Been This Far Before"

-Sure, some even considered the title a bit suggestive.
+Some even considered the title a bit suggestive.
 However, many agreed that a few lines in the song crossed some boundaries.
-Whether or not it was unanimous, stations stopped playing it.
+Whether or not it was unanimous, unfortunately for the country singer, stations stopped playing it.
 Like many of the others on this list, the song is now one of Twitty's most well-known releases.

 1. Martina McBride, "Independence Day"